Slayingripper/Detecting-Spoof-Emails-with-Information-Fusion/README.md

 ![](https://github.com/Slayingripper/Detecting-Spoof-Emails-with-Information-Fusion/blob/master/Information/sealogo.png)
 # What is SEA?

 Sea stands for Spam .
 Email - Analysis.
-It can be used to train and test large amount of data and also classify single SUBJECTS and Email addresses.
+It can be used to train and test large amounts of data and also classify single Subject HEadings and Email addresses.
+Compared to more traditional methods , SEA justifies is classification using both the Subject heading , Email address while also passing through custom filters that further filter out smaller details not addressed by the classification models.

+# Features
+1. Naive Bayes and LSTM classification
+2. Spell checking
+3. Keyword and Profanity Filtering
+4. Domain Name and Domain Extesion filtering
+5. Multithreaded Importing
+6. Low Memory Usage

 # Requirements
 1. Python 3.6 +